Wanderlust Traveler | Robyn Oliver

 Doing adventures at it’s best, Robyn Oliver along with her partner, Leroy is the ultimate travel couple goals; traveling around Africa making you ooze with jealousy from visiting heritage sites in KwaZulu-Natal to strolling the Banks of the Zambezi River.

 In my latest project, Wanderlust Traveler, I’ll be featuring travel bloggers and enthusiasts who constantly remind me how beautiful South Africa really is.
 They will be sharing their experience, photo essays and tips on local travel and, get you a little bit more excited to travel more.

 1) Tells us a little bit more about who Robyn is

 This is always a tough one.
 Born and raised in Cape Town, I have always had a passion for travel and everything outdoors.
 I have a strong love for animals and giving back to the community.
 I consider myself an amateur baker and always enjoy trying new recipes.
-A graduate of the Cape Peninsula University of Technology with a PR B-Tech degree; communication, media and events have become me.
-Luckily I enjoy it…NOT as much as I enjoy travelling though.
+A graduate of the Cape Peninsula University of Technology with a PR B-Tech degree; communication, media, and events have become me.
+Luckily I enjoy it…NOT as much as I enjoy traveling.

 2) What does travel mean to you and, where does your love for travel come from?

 To travel means to explore, to discover the unknown and to completely emancipate yourself in the adventure.
 I suppose it may have started as a kid when we always went on family camps.
 I have fond memories of meeting new people and that love has always kept me wanting to know more.

 3) What is your planning tips and budget tricks when going on a holiday?

 Well firstly, try not to travel when the President has just made a shift in the cabinet.
 (LOL).